 Okonomiyaki – Special To Kyoto

 This is similar to the cabbage based one found in other areas of Japan.
 This version is special to Kyoto as it is folded and made with seafood.
 The pancake can be found ready-made and cooked for you to enjoy at the market.
 Some restaurants may give you the ingredients for you to make on the griddle yourself which can be quite fun.
-I had to include this on the Nishiki market what to eat guide as it is a dish that is made unique to each region of Japan and would be rude not to try it.
+I had to include this on the Nishiki market food guide as it is a dish that is made unique to each region of Japan and would be rude not to try it.

 Croquet/ Breadcrumbed Food

 Anyone travelling with children who may want something sweet but not sure of the Japanese sweets yet.
 Or you just fancy a crepe, there is a crepe stall in the market.
 It was, of course, selling the average crepes and some more intriguing combinations too.
+This isn’t exactly a traditional dish you would expect to find on Nishiki Market food guide but the new combinations of flavours and toppings made this intriguing for me.
+Also if you are a little unsure about trying new foods this is a nice way to chat yourself into trying something new.

 Sparrow And Quail

 Though this wasn’t something I wanted to try I added it to the list as it was mentioned on the tour we were on.
 There was a stall within Nishiki Market that were selling Sparrow and Quail wings on a skewer.
-I included this on the Nishiki market what to eat guide as I had never seen a sparrow to eat before and they also had another number of unique dishes to try.
+I included this on the Nishiki market food guide as I had never seen a sparrow to eat before and they also had another number of unique dishes to try.

 What You Can Buy At Nishiki Market

 I think the more important question is what can I not buy?
 There are finely crafted items all along the market from umbrellas to chopsticks to small colourful gifts.
 There are stalls dedicated to Kyoto Bamboo chopsticks, handmade wooden umbrellas and small detailed gifts to take home.
 We also saw sweet shops, sock shops and cosmetic shops.
+The beauty of the shops were that so many of them were genuine hand crafted items that you would rarely see.

 I will point out that though I never use an umbrella this lady made me want one as she was so sweet and fun.

 There is something for everyone at the market whether you are into trying new foods or finding new places to shop.
 Nishiki market is in a lovely setting and is the hub of activity in the area.
 I would definitely say it is worth checking out even if just for an afternoon.
-The Nishiki Market what to eat guide will help you understand the food more and gives you an idea of what to try and expect.
+The Nishiki Market food guide will help you understand the food more and gives you an idea of what to try and expect.